Logan Bailly: International career

-Bailly was a member of Belgium national team.
+Bailly was a Belgian international at multiple levels.
 He was named in a provisional 30-man squad for the UEFA Under-21 Championship in 2007.
 He also represented Belgium at the 2008 Olympic Games, where Belgium reached the semi-finals, knocking out Italy en route.
 Belgium eventually finished in fourth place.

 He received his first call up to the full international squad in the summer of 2007 for a Euro 2008 qualifying tie against Portugal, although he did not play.
 He featured in several more squad selections before winning his first cap on 10 October 2009 in a 2010 FIFA World Cup qualifying tie at home against Turkey.
 He played the full 90 minutes and kept a clean sheet in a 0–0 draw.
 Over the next year, Bailly made seven more international appearances, his last cap to date being in a 4–4 draw against Austria in October 2010.